home | news | road map | contribute | forum | bug tracker

 }

-While you can run validation manually, it is more natural to let other specifications and framework validate data at the right time (user input in presentation frameworks, business service execution by CDI, entity insert or update by JPA).
+While you can run validation manually, it is more natural to let other specifications and frameworks validate data at the right time (user input in presentation frameworks, business service execution by CDI, entity insert or update by JPA).

 In other words, run once, constrain anywhere.